ndaneil/interactive-3d-screen/README.md

 Some of these examples are not very recent.
 The approach used to change a 3D view's perspective to create the illusion of 3D is called off-axis projection.

-Let's see next how the interactive 3D screen would work.
+Let's see next how such an interactive 3D screen would work.

 ## How to create a 3D screen

 The solution consists of two major parts: detecting the orientation of the face relative to the screen and changing the 3D projection based on the orientation.
-In more granular steps, the method would need the following steps:
+In more granular steps, the solution consists of the following steps:

 <p align="center"><img src="./images/steps.png" width="80%"></p>

-An image is recorded using the webcam.
-Then the face of the person is detected, followed by the localization of the face landmarks, which includes the center of the eyes.
-This step is achieved using a neural network, here is where I will utilize AMD's Ryzen AI technology.
-Then the eyes are transformed to 3D coordinates relative to the display.
+An image is recorded using a webcam.
+Then the face of the person is detected on the frame, followed by the localization of the face landmarks, which includes the eyes.
+Face detection can be achieved with neural networks, here is where I will utilize AMD's Ryzen AI technology.
+Then the eyes locations are transformed to 3D coordinates relative to the display.
 Finally, there is a need for signal smoothing before modifying the projection to match the viewer's orientation.

-To preserve the illusion, all steps of the process need to be executed within milliseconds.
+To preserve the illusion of depth, all steps of the process need to be executed within milliseconds.
 Ideally all of the steps should be executed in less than 33ms to render at least 30 frames per second.

-The image above represents different steps needed to achieve the final solution.
-When coding the solution, I have designed the steps to be modular so that my approach is reusable for different projects as well.
-In this guide, I will show a simple demonstration of 3D perspective rendering using OpenGL, but the same approach can be uses with other graphics frameworks too.
+The figure above represents different steps needed to achieve the final solution.
+When coding the solution, I have designed the steps to be modular so that my code is reusable for different projects as well.
+In this guide, I will show a simple demonstration of 3D perspective rendering using OpenGL, but the approach I show can be used with other graphics frameworks too.

-Let's get started with the coding.
+Let's get started with the coding!

 ## Setting up Ryzen AI acceleration